-- 18.1 Any complaint about staff misuse must be referred to the Headteacher. - 18.2 Complaints of a child protection nature must be dealt with in accordance with the School child protection procedures. - 18.3 Pupils and parents will be informed of the complaints procedure.
+- 18.1 Online safety incidence reporting log-book to be kept centrally in the school office. - 18.2 Any complaint about staff misuse must be referred to the Headteacher (See Appendix 1) - 18.3 Complaints of a child protection nature must be dealt with in accordance with the School child protection procedures. - 18.4 Pupils and parents will be informed of the complaints procedure.